Lactose Free Milk That Also Tastes Great

 After trying the various samples a few times, our tasters could tell the difference between Natrel lactose free 3.25% and the regular lactose-containing Dairyland Organic 3.25% milk.
 However, the difference we detected was not obvious and it took some time to really figure out if there was indeed a slight difference.
 As a group, we decided that the difference was not significant and that if a typical consumer did not try both products side-by-side, it would be difficult to tell any difference at all.

-We Found More Protein In Natrel Products
+More Protein and Less Carb In Natrel Lactose-Free Milk

 There you have it.
 The results are in and it is clear that Natrel has come up with a unique line of lactose free milk that can safely be substituted for regular milk, as well as in recipes calling for regular milk.